resonix-dev/resonix/example/README.md

 - Node 18+
 - Resonix node (default: http://127.0.0.1:2333)
 - No system ffmpeg required
-- Optional: yt-dlp if you enable resolving (server env: RESONIX_RESOLVE=1)
+- Optional: enable resolving on the node via `RESONIX_RESOLVE=1` (the node now uses Riva for direct streams and auto-manages ffmpeg)

 Setup